-Anki for Language Learning: 4 Reasons Why Anki is Worth It
+Anki for Language Learning: 4 Reasons Why Anki is a Powerful Tool to Learn Languages Now

 For several years and to this day, I have been adding and reviewing cards to learning multiple languages including Spanish and Chinese Mandarin.
 I have even used Anki to teach my children languages from 6 months old.